Use properties to describe a product (Sales Hub)

 - You don't have the necessary license or role.

 - Your administrator hasn't turned on the feature.

-Your organization might be using a custom app.
+Your organization is using a custom app.
 Check with your administrator for exact steps.
 The steps described in this article are specific to the out-of-the-box apps such as, the Sales Hub or Sales Professional app.